 The Center for Learning and Accessible Student Services (CLASS) provides individualized accommodations and academic support for students with documented learning, attention, psychiatric, sensory, and physical disabilities, as well as those with temporary disabilities.
-CLASS has been recognized as a leader in its field, helping these students gain access to the university curriculum.
+CLASS has been recognized as a leader in its field, helping these students gain equal access to Augsburg's programs and services.
 Its mission is a reflection of Augsburg's commitment to providing a rigorous and challenging, yet supportive, liberal arts education to students with diverse backgrounds, preparations, and experiences.

 Each term, Disability Specialists work directly with students to develop a plan for ensuring they have equal access to Augsburg courses, programs, activities, and facilities.
-Students are encouraged to meet regularly with their specialist, and discussions may include:
+Students have the option to meet regularly with their specialist, and discussions may include: